MirceaMacarie/First_Automation_Test/README.md

 ## :pushpin: Web support :link:
-As support, I used https://www.emag.ro/ website for these tests.
+As support, I used **the website https://www.emag.ro/** for these tests.